 Watch out for hidden flood damage

-In the aftermath of Hurricane Katrina, Clark gave warnings about flood cars entering the used car market.
-At that time, hundreds of thousands of vehicles were rebuilt and had their titles ‘washed.’
-But this is really a recurring problem that happens anytime we have a major hurricane season or flooding.
+In the aftermath of any major hurricane or widespread flooding, you have to worry about flood cars entering the used car market.
+Following Hurricane Katrina, hundreds of thousands of vehicles were rebuilt and had their titles “washed.”

 To the naked eye, there’s no telling that anything is amiss with these cars.
 But you’ll know you’ve got a flood car when you encounter failed electrical systems throughout the vehicle.